ibm-cloud-docs/ContinuousDelivery/cd_personal_data.md

  * [GitHub Enterprise on IBM Cloud ![External link icon](../../icons/launch-glyph.svg "External link icon")](/docs/services/ghededicated/ghe_personal_data.html){: new_window}
  * [{{site.data.keyword.DRA_full}} ![External link icon](../../icons/launch-glyph.svg "External link icon")](/docs/services/DevOpsInsights/insights_personal_data.html){: new_window}

-{{site.data.keyword.contdelivery_short}} provides the appropriate permissions to manage data within a Cloud Foundry organization.
+{{site.data.keyword.contdelivery_short}} provides the appropriate permissions to manage data within a resource group or Cloud Foundry organization.
 Your company might have policies that limit these permissions.
-If you don't have the appropriate permissions, contact your organization's administrator.
+If you don't have the appropriate permissions, contact the administrator for your {{site.data.keyword.Bluemix_notm}} account.

 To manage your personal data, you must understand IBM Cloud accounts, how these accounts are used, and their associated access rights.

 ## Accounts and access rights
 {: #accounts_access_rights}

 To work in IBM Cloud, you must log in with a user name and password.
 When you log in, IBM Cloud associates at least one IBM Cloud account with your user credentials.
-When you create resources such as Cloud Foundry organizations and {{site.data.keyword.contdelivery_short}} objects, they are associated with an IBM Cloud account.
+When you create resources such as Cloud Foundry organizations, resource groups, toolchains, and {{site.data.keyword.contdelivery_short}} objects, they are associated with an IBM Cloud account.

 The IBM Cloud login structure provides you with the option to work in different accounts.
 Using the IBM Cloud user interface, you can switch from one account to another.
 When you log in, any of the following types of accounts might be associated with your user credentials: